 What Are the Coverage Levels and Plans for Kaiser Permanente?

-Kaiser Permanente rehab services may be covered entirely or partially based on the type of Kaiser insurance plan you have.
+Kaiser Permanente rehab addiction services may be covered entirely or partially based on the type of Kaiser insurance plan you have.
 There are 3 main types of health plans offered by Kaiser Permanente: group or employer-based plans, family and individual plans, and Medicare plans.
 Plans may vary from region to region and state to state.

 Group: Group plans through Kaiser Permanente may include:3-5